 I’ll go with my first few nights in Laos.
 Not only did a woman die on my slowboat, but I then ended up in the worst guesthouse of my entire life.
 I was locked out of my room and had to watch the owner hack off the door handle with a machete.
 When I then entered said room, the door locked behind me and I realised I had no way of getting out – I was locked inside for two hours.
 Somebody finally let me out and the only spare room left at the guesthouse was some kind of garage with a grotty old bed.
 The room was filled with literally hundreds of cockroaches, mosquitos, bed bugs and spiders.
 A cockroach ran over my face so I decided sleep outside on the ground.
 When a couple of backpackers arrived at the hostel at 2am and said I could stay in their room that night, I didn’t expect to end up back in my old room that couldn’t be opened from the inside.
 I woke up to find one of them stroking my ass.

 I spent the rest of the night crying on the ground outside.
-You can read about this night in more detail here.
+You can read about this night in more detail in the following post: The Night From Hell: My Worst 24 Hours of Travel.

 What has been your scariest adventure so far and what has been your most memorable in a good way? — Alyson Jackson.